-A student may be dropped from class for unsatisfactory conduct or citizenship related to the class.
+You may be dropped from class for unsatisfactory conduct or citizenship related to the class.
 This includes, but is not limited to conduct in a classroom or other setting such as a laboratory, clinic, or work station.
 Unsatisfactory conduct or citizenship includes, but is not limited to, cheating, plagiarism, other forms of academic dishonesty, flagrant violation of instructor direction, and actions disruptive to the on-going teaching and learning process.

 Refunds for Dropped Classes

-Please refer to our refund policy to see if you qualify for a refund of the fees you paid.
+You may refer to our refund policy to see if you qualify for a refund of the fees you paid.